Redbank Power Station: Hydrogen

 In 2021, Verdant Technologies announced its acquisition of Monarch Hydrogen, which possessed the experience and technology needed for the creation of renewable hydrogen.
 The acquisition is planned to facilitate the introduction of a hydrogen production facility on the same site as Redbank Power Station.
 If successful, the site would be the largest producer of renewable hydrogen on the East Coast of Australia, with a planned production of 6.5 tonnes/day of compressed hydrogen by 2022.

-Environmental Effects
+Environmental effects

-Original Coal Controversy

 Redbank was the focus of environmental concerns during its initial planning and construction.

-The first stage of the Redbank project was taken to the Land and Environment Court in 1994 over claims by environmentalists that it did not meet its own standards.
+The first stage of the Redbank project was taken to the land and environment court in 1994 over claims by environmentalists that it did not meet its own standards.
 The claim was dismissed by the court.

-According to Carbon Monitoring for Action (CARMA), in 2007 Redbank emitted more climate change and global warming causing greenhouse gases per unit of electricity generated than any other power station in Australia.
+According to Carbon Monitoring for Action, in 2007 Redbank emitted more climate change and global warming causing greenhouse gases per unit of electricity generated than any other power station in Australia.
 CARMA estimates this power station emits 1.06 million tonnes of greenhouse gases each year as a result of burning coal.